 In Closing

 Setting up a successful eCommerce shopping cart abandonment flow is a great way to get customers with high intent of purchasing back to your site.
-If you don’t have an abandoned cart flow already set up, this is a great low hanging fruit to bring in additional revenue and get customers back to your site!
+If you don’t have an abandoned cart flow already set up, this is low hanging fruit to bring in additional revenue and get customers back to your site!